Klemet/LANDIS-II-Magic-Harvest/README.md

 If you want to experiment with the extension or test it, you can [download the example files](https://downgit.github.io/#/home?url=https://github.com/Klemet/LANDIS-II-Magic-Harvest/tree/main/Examples).

-To launch the example scenarios, you'll need the [Age-Only succession](http://www.landis-ii.org/extensions/age-only-succession) extension and the [Base Harvest](http://www.landis-ii.org/extensions/base-harvest) or [Biomass Harvest](http://www.landis-ii.org/extensions/biomass-harvest) extension installed on your computer, in addition to Magic Harvest.
+To launch the example scenarios, you'll need the [Biomass Succession]([http://www.landis-ii.org/extensions/age-only-succession](https://github.com/LANDIS-II-Foundation/Extension-Biomass-Succession)) extension and the [Biomass Harvest](http://www.landis-ii.org/extensions/biomass-harvest) extension installed on your computer, in addition to Magic Harvest.
 Just launch the `.bat` files in the exemple scenarios folders, and the selected example scenario should run.

 The example scenarios lasts 150 years of simulation, and updates the harvest parameter with magic harvest every 70 years; by default, it uses a python script to switch between two rasters of management areas, and two parameter files for the base harvest extension.